-From the above presentation of findings against the indicators measured, we see that the college under investigation performed, on average, better than or at least at the same level as the country and the province on indicators for: compliance with FET Act on policies in terms of plans and procedures, on governance structures, and overall compliance with the FET Act of 2006; effectiveness of college usage of ICT; racial and gender representivity of lecturing staff; and staff ratios - specifically the lecturer to student ratio.
-The college fared worse than the country and the province on indicators for: council composition, specifically the number on council; staff employer; college submission of reports; number of MOUs with stakeholders; staff development; and proportion of time spent on training per staff member.
+From the above presentation of findings against the indicators measured, we see that the college under investigation performed, on average, better than or at least at the same level as the country and the province on indicators for: transformation and equity in the council composition; overall compliance with the FET Act of 2006; financial governance; general governance; the qualifications of lecturing staff; number of MOUs; and throughput rates for N- and NC(V) programmes.

+The college fared worse than the country and the province on indicators for: committee establishment and functioning; staff development.
+On balance, the college seems to be functioning well.